 You should tolerate opinions that do not agree with yours while not showing your temper.

-An angry man strips himself of the honour befitting a polish gentleman.
+An angry man strips himself of the honour befitting a polished gentleman.

 Also, when you know the other party is utterly wrong, concede honourably and refuse further conversation or politely change the topic.